cmusv-sc/Practicum2014-Ericsson-Authentication/README.md

 1. Open Eclipse
 2. Go to File > Import... > General > Existing projects into workspace > Select [PROJECT_DIRECTORY]/AuthenticationServer
-3. Waiting for build, and run it.
+3. Wait for build, and run it.

 MySQL Database
 --------------